Begüm Pusat: International career

 At the age of 15 only, Pusat debuted internationally playing for the Turkey women's national under-25 wheelchair basketball team at the 2019 Women's U25 Wheelchair Basketball World Championship in Suphanburi, Thailand.
 She was one of the youngest players of the championship.
 In 2020, Pusat was selected again to the Turkey women's U25 team.

 In June 2023, she took part at the preparation camp of the Turkey women's national wheelchair basketball team in Aksaray, Turkey, and the next month, preparationon camps in Hakkari, Turkey and Tabriz, Iran.

 She played at the 2023 IWBF Women's European Championship in Rotterdam, Netherlands.

 Personal life

 Begüm Pusat was born in 2004.
-She was confined to a wheelchair because she had the congenital disorder of cerebral palsy, and disorder of movement and posture due to brain damage.
+She used a wheelchair because she had the congenital disorder of cerebral palsy, and disorder of movement and posture due to brain damage.
 Following a long period of physical therapy, she was able to use her paralyzed left hand and left foot.